-Earthquake insurance does not cover water damage from outside your home, such as sewer or drain back-up, flood, or tsunami.
-For example, if you live near a lake that floods your home after an earthquake, earthquake insurance will not pay to repair the damage.
+Earthquake insurance does not cover water damage from outside your home, such as damage from a sewer or drain backup, flood, or tsunami.
+For example, if you live near a levee that breaks during an earthquake and water from the broken levee floods your home, earthquake insurance will not pay to repair the damage.
 A flood insurance policy will cover you.